 Back in June or July of this year, I added Roo’s name to the waiting list at our local swimming club.
 I was told by some parents that the waiting list was very long and that I would probably have to wait until the new year before Roo received a place.
 So I was pleasantly surprised when I received a call towards the end of August letting me know that there was a place available for Roo to start in the next few weeks.
 I was offered a choice of two sessions and confirmed Roo’s details and our address.

-As I had confirmed our address details I assumed that we we pound receive a welcome pack in the post.
+As I had confirmed our address details I assumed that we’d receive a welcome pack in the post.
 Hopefully confirming how much and when payment etc needed to be paid.
-Alongside equipment required for the lessons, however this welcome pack never materialised.
+Alongside equipment required for the lessons, however, this welcome pack never materialised.

 What do you need for swimming lessons?

 So I went off in search of information and guidance on equipment recommendations for swimming lessons.
 After browsing through the Simply Swim website I felt so much better as they have everything you need under one roof (so to speak).

 Whilst Roo has a perfectly good Hello Kitty swimsuit I really wanted her to have a quality swimwear to wear for her lessons.
 So after looking at all the options I opted for Speedo, a well known and much-trusted brand.

 I was unaware that some swimming pools now insist on you wearing a swimming cap.
 This I believe is to relieve pressures on their filter systems.
 As Roo’s lessons are in the local high school swimming pool I asked another aren’t who confirmed that they refer children to wear swimming hats.